 Q. Is influenza contagious?

 A. Yes, influenza is very contagious.
-Adults who are ill with influenza are usually contagious for up to five days from the start of the illness; however, children and persons with weakened immune systems may be contagious for a week or longer.
+Most healthy adults who are ill with influenza may be able to infect other people beginning 1 day before symptoms develop and up to 5 to 7 days after becoming sick.
+Children and persons with weakened immune systems might be able to infect other for even a longer period of time.
 The virus can also be spread by people who are infected but have no symptoms.

 Q. How is influenza spread?

 A. Influenza viruses can be spread by large respiratory droplets generated when an infected person coughs or sneezes in close proximity to an uninfected person.
 Sometimes influenza viruses are spread when a person touches a surface with influenza viruses on it (e.g., a doorknob), and then touches his or her own nose or mouth.